keving90/Sports-Reference-Data/football_db/README.md

 ## Overview

 * This package was built using Python 3.6.1, so dictionaries are ordered.
 This information is important because the `get_fantasy_df()` method in `football_db_scraper.py` requires an ordered dictionary.
+I highly recommend using a version of python that is 3.6 or leter.

 * The `football_db_scraper.py` scrapes data from www.footballdb.com.
 It can scrape comprehensive fantasy points data for a given season, or it can scrape an individual table type.
 Multiple seasons worth of data can be scraped and placed into the same data frame.